 Prove Negligence But Lose Your Claim – When Can That Happen?

 When Andrew Kay was 2 years old, he contracted meningitis.
 It is a dangerous medical condition, causing inflammation of membranes in the central nervous system, and affecting the brain.
 On 28 November 1975, Andrew was admitted to Seafield Children’s Hospital in Ayr, seriously ill.
 As part of his treatment, he received an injection of penicillin.
 The problem was that, by mistake, he was given a massive overdose of penicillin – receiving about 30 (thirty) times the correct dose.
 In such a quantity, the penicillin was toxic and it caused Andrew to suffer convulsions.
 He later developed paralysis down one side of his body, though it was short-lived.
 Andrew recovered from his life-threatening illness, but he was left profoundly deaf.
 He also had significant learning difficulties.
 A claim for compensation From 1978, Andrew’s Dad, partly conducting the case himself, made a compensation claim on behalf of his son, raising an action in the Court of Session.
-Before the judge (in 1984), the Continue Reading
+Before the judge (in Continue Reading

 Compensation Culture: Does Your Personal Injury Claim Make You Part Of It?